thomashicken/CS4600/README.md

-# Calorie Counter: by Thomas Hicken
+# Calorie Counter – by Thomas Hicken

 A personalized health management system to help users track their meals, monitor progress, and build realistic nutrition plans based on their goals.